Taylor–Heaslop Building: Description

-The facades of 10-12 Logan Road are restrained with openings defined by simple architraves.
+The facades of 10–12 Logan Road are restrained with openings defined by simple architraves.
 The original cantilevered verandahs on the two upper levels have been removed and some of the French doors replaced with casement windows.
 Six pairs of the original doors remain on the Stanley Street facade but all have been replaced on the Logan Road facade.
 The original transom lights and cast iron vents remain.

 The facade of 14 Logan Road, designed without a verandah, is in a more ornate eclectic style with swirling plant motifs in panels breaking up the expanse of wall.
 Windows are double hung sashes separated by square columns with bulging capitals.
 The windows on the first floor have stylized ogee-arched tops.

 The sidewalls are predominantly painted brick and abut the walls of the neighbouring buildings, a two-storey former bank built in the mid twentieth century to the northwest and a modest single storey commercial building and timber sheds on the southeast.
 The northwest sidewall is notable for a painted Moreton Rubber sign, a local landmark.

 Most of the shopfronts have been rebuilt over time.
 On Logan Road the street level shop fronts retain their c.
 1920s remodeling, with leadlights above plate glass display windows and recessed doorways.
 On Stanley Street the two shops on the perimeter of the building have glazed shop windows while the middle shop retains the original wall, entry door and window.

 Similar materials and finishes can be found throughout the Taylor–Heaslop Building.
 Party walls are mostly rendered brickwork, original internal walls and ceilings are lathe and plaster, and floors are concrete or timber on the upper levels.
 However interiors in each of the three buildings vary considerably.
 10 and 12 Logan Road are similar in design but 12 Logan Road is in an advanced state of disrepair while 10 Logan Road has been renovated.
 The larger spaces of 14 Logan Road have been renovated and new office partitions inserted.

 The basic layout of each building is similar.
 The main shopfronts face Logan Road while entries to the upper floor offices and other shop windows face Stanley Street.
-Hallways or vestibules from Stanley Street lead to a timber staircase, located along the northwest party wall half way between the two street frontages.
+Hallways or vestibules from Stanley Street lead to a timber staircase, located along the northwest party wall halfway between the two street frontages.
 A light well is located adjacent to the stair in 10 and 12 Logan Road.
 The stairs to the upper levels of 10 and 12 Logan Road retain or have had reinstated the original turned timber balustrade.
 The flight of stairs between the ground floor and the first floor of 12 Logan Road has been removed.
 The stair in 14 Logan Road has been largely rebuilt.
 Doors located in the masonry party walls connect the adjoining buildings.